indiana-university/rivet-react/src/components/Dropdown/Dropdown.md

+Additional props for the dropdown component can be found in [Props & Methods for the Button](/#/Forms?id=button)

 Use the dropdown component to create a list of menu options that can be toggled with a button element.

 View the [Rivet documentation for Dropdowns](https://rivet.uits.iu.edu/components/navigation/dropdown/).